CodeFellows-esavage/basic-auth/README.md

 - 404 on a bad method

 The correct status codes and returned data for each REST route:
-- Create a record using POST
+- POST to /signup to create a new user
-- Read a list of records using GET
+- POST to /signin to login as a user (use basic auth)
-- Read a record using GET
+- Tests for auth middleware and the routes
-- Update a record using PUT
+  - Does the middleware function (send it a basic header)
-- Destroy a record using DELETE
+  - Do the routes assert the requirements (signup/signin)

 ## Resources
 - sequelize docs